AVAILABLE NATIONWIDE. INSTALLED BY LOCAL PARTNERS.

 Your kitchen can harbor germs, but simple habits and smart tools can make a big difference.
 Washing hands, cleaning surfaces, and using innovations like Maple Air PürPlasma™ help keep both the air and countertops cleaner.

-Learn how Maple Air PürPlasma™ can protect your home from invisible germs and give your family peace of mind every time they step into the kitchen.
-If you want to install the best air purifier for your kitchen, contact us at info@getmapleair.com to learn more.
+Learn how Maple Air PürPlasma™ can protect your home from invisible bacteria and give your family peace of mind every time they step into the kitchen.
+If you want to install the best air purifier for kitchen germs and odors, contact us at info@getmapleair.com to learn more.

 Air improvement